Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/hash.md

 hash-with-shared-numeric-keys
 -----------------------------
-Hashes a set of elements that are permitted to share numeric keys.
+Hashes a set of elements that share numeric keys.

 __elements__
 The list of elements.